vitay/deeprl/document.md

 i.e. you do not need the full history of the agent to predict where it will arrive after an action.
 In simple problems, this is just a question of providing enough information to the description of a state: if a transition depends on what happened in the past, just put that information in the state description.

 If the Markov property is not met, RL methods may not converge (or poorly).
 In many problems, one does not have access to the true states of the agent, but one can only indirectly observe them.
-For example, in a video game, the true state is defined by a couple of variables: coordinates $(x, y)$ of the two players, position of the ball, speed, etc. However, all you have access to are the raw pixels: sometimes the ball may be hidden behing a wall or a tree, but it still exists in the state space.
+For example, in a video game, the true state is defined by a couple of variables: coordinates $(x, y)$ of the two players, position of the ball, speed, etc. However, all you have access to are the raw pixels: sometimes the ball may be hidden behind a wall or a tree, but it still exists in the state space.
 Speed information is also not observable in a single frame.

 In a **Partially Observable Markov Decision Process** (POMDP), observations $o_t$ come from a space $\mathcal{O}$ and are linked to underlying states using the density function $p(o_t| s_t)$.
 Observations are usually not Markovian, so the full history of observations $h_t = (o_0, a_0, \dots o_t, a_t)$ is needed to solve the problem.